-It’s actually a trick question.
-Ticks don’t jump.
-They don’t climb high into trees and fall on us either.
+Ticks cannot jump or fly.
 In fact, ticks don’t move or crawl much at all.
-You can consider them laid back opportunity seekers.
+Ticks found on your scalp did not jump there or fall from a tree.
+They likely climbed there from a lower-body part.
+You can consider them laid-back opportunity seekers.
 We can’t fault them.
 They have a job to do.
-It takes a blood meal to reproduce so the’re just doing their job.
+It takes a blood meal to reproduce so they’re just doing their job.
 Just the same, we don’t want them to use our family and pets to do their job!
 If they don’t jump or climb high in trees to fall on their prey, how do they get on us?
-The answer is they wait in areas near moisture where there hosts will be walking.
+The answer is they wait in areas near moisture where their hosts will be walking.
 Remember, ticks aren’t only waiting for us.
-They will take a blood meal from raccoons, possums, skunks, coyotes, mice, deer and other animals.
+They will take a blood meal from raccoons, possums, skunks, coyotes, mice, deer, and other animals.

 When hiking on trails for the day, wear light-colored clothing so you can spot ticks more easily.
-Tucking pants inside socks when hiking will reduce the chance of ticks crawling under garments and remaining unseen as they find their spot to feast.
-Check yourself and family when returning indoors, especially ears, neck and scalp.
+Tucking pants inside socks when hiking will reduce the chance of ticks crawling undergarments and remaining unseen as they find their spot to feast.
+Check yourself and your family when returning indoors, especially ears, neck, and scalp.
 Removing a tick quickly will reduce your chance of contracting a tick-borne illness.
 Experts agree that safely removing a tick within the first 24 hours of being bitten greatly reduces your chance of infection.

 Have a safer summer by avoiding Lyme Disease or other tick-borne illnesses in your Fairfield County yard.
 For your property, Mosquito Squad of Bergen and Passaic County provides a perimeter spray to eliminate ticks and mosquitoes in your yard.
 When venturing from home, you can reduce your exposure to these diseases by following the safe practices we’ve discussed here.